GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2017-01-11-a-new-tool-to-measure-closing-space.md

 image: ''
 category: ''
 ---
+With the mounting concern around the “shrinking” of civic space in countries around the world, calls for recognizing and addressing the issue are multiplying.
+A number of indices and indicators have been produced to assess elements of civic space.
+But there have also been calls for a “civic space index” to more fully capture trends across countries.
+What are the current measures, and how do they address the concept of civic space?
+Are they the research tools we need to help fight back against closing space?
+If not, what more might be needed?
+How might new efforts complement existing tools?
+The Governance Data Alliance producers group discussed these and other questions at a workshop that took place on December 13, 2016.

 **Presenters**
 + Gwendolyn Bevis – Management Systems International (MSI); works on the CSO Sustainability Index (CSO SI)
 + Jennifer Stuart – National Center for Not-for-Profit Law (ICNL); works on the CSO Sustainability Index (CSO SI)